 - Once the dough is rolled, trim the ends and discard.
 Cut the remaining dough into 10 evenly sized rolls using a very sharp knife.
 Place into an 10-inch skillet or cake pan and cover with plastic wrap or a similar material.
 Leave in the fridge overnight (6-18 hours) or at room temperature for 1 hour before baking.

 Baking the Buns

 - Preheat the Oven to 350F.

 - Once the oven is preheated, bake the buns for 35-40 minutes until cooked through.
 Remove the buns from the oven and let cool.
 While the buns are cooling, make your matcha icing!

 Making the Matcha Icing

 - Add the matcha, almond milk, and lemon juice to a small bowl and whisk until no clumps of matcha remain.
 Gradually add in the powdered sugar and whisk until a thick but smooth icing has formed.
 If you want a thinner icing, you can add more almond milk, however, a thick icing works best.

 - Pour the icing over the cooled buns and serve immediately.
 Enjoy!

-- Please note the cooked buns will keep in the fridge up to 5 days and in the freezer up to 2 months but will need to be reheated for optimal taste.
+- Please note the cooked buns will keep in the fridge for up to 5 days and in the freezer for up to 2 months but will need to be reheated for optimal taste.
 You could microwave them, but I recommend turning your oven to 200F and heating 10-15 minutes to warm the buns